Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(b) If the planning board establishes a technical review committee, the board shall adopt written procedures establishing the committee's responsibilities.
+(b) If a municipality establishes a technical review committee or committees, the planning board shall adopt written procedures establishing the committee's responsibilities.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.